Workforce, training and education

 Living in the Peterborough Area

-ImageSituated between East Anglia and the East Midlands, the city is at the centre of one of the fastest developing regions in Europe.
+ImageSituated between East Anglia and the East Midlands, Peterborough is the cathedral city is at the centre of one of the fastest developing regions in Europe.
 It offers a wide range of housing, education, sporting, leisure, and commercial facilities.

 To the east of the city are the wide open landscapes and skies of the fens which stretch far across East Anglia and continue far into South Lincolnshire.
 To the west of the city there are the rolling hills and picturesque villages of the shire counties Northampton, Nottingham and Leicester.